 The rights of the project roles only apply to the projects where the user is assigned as a member of the project with the said role.

-General authorization roles
+General permission roles

 Create a new role